headwindz/headwindz.run/articles/Some useful JS techniques that you may not know.md

-I complete reading [Javascript Enlightenment](https://github.com/n0ruSh/the-art-of-reading/blob/master/javascript/Javascript%20Enlightenment/JavaScript%20Enlightenment.pdf) recently.
+I complete reading [JavaScript Enlightenment](https://github.com/n0ruSh/the-art-of-reading/blob/master/javascript/Javascript%20Enlightenment/JavaScript%20Enlightenment.pdf) recently.
 The book is more about basics in JavaScript and suitable for beginners.
 Here are a list of my benefits and extensions from the book.

 ## Math